dmgrit/priority-channels/docs/channels_closure.md

 AwaitRecover(ctx context.Context, name string, channelType ChannelType) bool AwaitReceivablePath(ctx context.Context) bool
 ```
-* `AwaitRecover` blocks until the specified channel is recovered or the context is canceled..
+* `AwaitRecover` blocks until the specified channel is recovered or the context is canceled.
 * `AwaitReceivablePath` blocks until a receivable path is restored or the context is canceled.